+- Teachers will code work (next to the WALT) as follows: - A to show the learning objective has been achieved.

+C - to show where a correction is needed eg. in a maths calculation.
+This should then be corrected in purple at the start of the next session.

+G - to show that a further group session will need to take place for further input (this work will be completed in purple).
+When the group session has taken place, please tick on the G.

+P - when peer assessment has taken place

+$\rm S-to$ show where a child has been supported by an adult eg. worked in a guided group with an adult during a lesson

-- Teachers will code work (next to the WALT) as follows: - A to show the learning objective has been achieved. - C to show where a correction is needed eg. in a maths calculation.
-This should then be corrected in purple at the start of the next session. - G to show that a further group session will need to take place for further input (this work will be completed in purple). - P when peer assessment has taken place - Half of the children's books will receive a motivating, encouraging comment each day related to attitudes to learning, growth mindset development, and the learning objective. - When not improvement marking, spellings (no more than 3) should be identified for additional practise.
-These should be practised at the end of their work. - Supply teachers are expected to use this coding for marking.
+- Half of the children's books will receive a motivating, encouraging comment each day related to attitudes to learning, growth mindset development, and the learning objective. - Spellings expectations for year groups are as follows:

+- Year 6 children make use of dictionaries in lessons and identify words in their own writing to check with a dictionary after the process of writing has been completed. - Year 4/5 children have an sp in the margin on the line where they may need to check a spelling (no more than three).
+Children check with a dictionary / word book and correct. - Year 3 class teacher identifies 3 spellings to check with children.
+These are underlined.
+Children check using a dictionary / word book. - Supply teachers are expected to use this coding for marking.